erez-o/docsforge/docs/additionalSettings.md

 ----------------
 Excludes the following list of words from being autolinked.

-The normal autolinking is intentionally quite greedy, but you can override and exclude a word list from this process.
+The normal autolinking is intentionally quite greedy, but you can override and exclude word list from this process.

 The words are cap sensitive, so excluding the word `my_class` won't exclude the word `my_Class`